koifmanz/Data-Lake-Spark/README.md

 ___
 ## database schema

 The first dataset is a subset of real data from the Million Song Dataset.
-Each file is in JSON format and contains metadata about a song and the artist of that song example from log file:
+Each file is in JSON format and contains metadata about a song and the artist of that song.

+example from log file:
 ```
 {"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}